Episiotomy Explained: Types, Procedure, and Recovery

 Medical Necessity Assessment

-Your healthcare provider may recommend this procedure in cases of fetal distress, where quick delivery is essential, or if the baby is in an abnormal position that complicates the delivery.
+Your healthcare provider may recommend this procedure in cases of fetal distress, where quick delivery is needed, or if the baby is in an abnormal position that complicates delivery.
+If you have a high risk of tearing due to prior injuries or surgical history, an episiotomy might be advised to control the extent and direction of the cut.

 Always discuss your individual circumstances with your provider for tailored guidance.